SMAC-Group/ptds2018_website/content/tutorials/style.md

 If the file is **a part of the data analysis**, then it makes sense to follow the following recommendations:

 * File names should be lowercase.
-There is nothing bad in having capital case names, just bear in mind UNIX systems are case insenative, meaning that `test.R` and `Test.R` do not differ.
+There is nothing bad in having capital case names, just bear in mind UNIX systems are case insensitive, meaning that `test.R` and `Test.R` do not differ.

     ```{toml}
     # Good